rkollataj/myoptional/README.md

 [![myoptional](https://github.com/rkollataj/myoptional/actions/workflows/buil.yml/badge.svg)](https://github.com/rkollataj/myoptional/actions/workflows/buil.yml)
 # myoptional
-Class that enables to hold a user defined class or status code.
+myoptional is a header-only library.
+It implements a class that enables to hold a user defined class or status code.

 ## Building and Running
 ### Linux and macOS